Frontier: Elite II: Legacy

-Frontier was succeeded in April 1995 by First Encounters, which was available for DOS.
-No Amiga or Atari versions were released as by the time of its publication these platforms were no longer as profitable as they had once been, even though Amiga 1200 and Amiga CD32 versions were planned and previewed in many magazines of that time, they were eventually cancelled.
+Frontier was succeeded in April 1995 by the MS-DOS-only First Encounters.
+Amiga 1200 and CD32 versions were planned and previewed in magazines, but cancelled.
 A further sequel, Elite: Dangerous was crowdfunded through a Kickstarter campaign and released on 16 December 2014.

+Circa 2005, Tom Morton reverse engineered a platform-neutral C version of Frontier, called GLFrontier, making the game natively and fast playable on modern OSes.